denten-books/plain-text/0-intro.md

 to decode, to receive, and to access.

 ## 0.2 Computational hermeneutics

-Drawing on a range of archival materials at the intersection of literary thought and the history of modern computing in the nineteenth and twentieth centuries, *Plain Text* examines a number of key literary-theoretical constructs, recasting the paper book as a metaphor machine and computational object.
-I will argue that extant theories of interpretation construct a notion of close reading based on preexisting properties and assumptions attached to static print media.
-By contrast, electronic text changes dynamically to suit its reader, cultural context, and geography.
-Consequently, I argue for the development of what I term *computational hermeneutics* capable of reaching past the surface content to reveal also the software platforms and the hardware infrastructures that contribute to the production of meaning.

 I have selected "plain text" as the title of this book to signal an affinity with a particular mode of interpretation.
 In technical terms, *plain text*